tsuACM/truman_acm_website/index.markdown

 # Welcome!

-This is the website for the Truman State chapter of the Association for Computing Machinery.
+This is the website for the Truman State University chapter of the Association for Computing Machinery.
 You will find meeting updates here in addition to other important announcements related to Truman State ACM.

-Checkout our events tab to see the calendar and upcoming events.
-Also checkout the meetings tab to see what we will be doing during our upcoming meetings.
+Checkout our Events tab to see information about upcoming meetings and events!

+# Meetings

-We hold meetings every other Tuesday in VH1148 at 6:00pm.
+We hold meetings **every other Tuesday in VH1148 at 6:00pm**.
+Executive meetings are held on off Tuesdays at the same time.

 ## Next General Meeting

-Look out for an announcement on the next upcoming meeting.
-Hope to see you there.
+September 19th: Game Night!

+Checkout the Events page for more information on upcoming events.